TsaiShih/nci-dmml-1/README.md

 # nci-dmml-1
-The data mining and machine learning model 1 personal project in National college of Ireland (R coding)
+I completed a personal project on data mining and machine learning model 1 using R coding at the National College of Ireland

 ## About

-this project which I have learned from my first R coding and the data analytics process follows KDD which is Knowledge Discovery in Databases.
+This project, which marked my initial foray into R coding, focused on data mining and machine learning model 1.

-Selection -> Preprocessing -> Transformation -> Data Mining -> Interpretation / Evaluation
+It followed the KDD (Knowledge Discovery in Databases) process, encompassing stages such as Selection, Preprocessing, Transformation, Data Mining, and Interpretation/Evaluation.

 ## Datasets

-There are three datasets I used from Kaggle and the link below:
+I utilized three datasets from Kaggle for this project, each serving a specific purpose.
+The datasets are as follows:

 1. Beer Data Analystics (beer_1)
 https://www.kaggle.com/gauravharamkar/beer-data-analytics